 and lacking any heat, U.S. Paprika is pretty much for decoration only, but

 often dull in color too.
-It is usually ground from Anaheim type pods.
+It is usually ground from New Mexico type pods.

 Obtain genuine Hungarian or Spanish paprika if at all possible.

 Hungarian paprika is sweet, flavorful and brilliant red.
 "Sweet" (H0) and "Hot" (H2) versions are sold.
 Today, when a recipe calls for "paprika" it means sweet - hot is used mainly as a "sprinkle" at serving, but originally all Hungarian paprika was hot.

 Though now the signature spice of Hungarian cooking, paprika was little